 Maybe you want to ask them questions before you present your points through your slide?

 Then you can prepare your slide on your presentation based on the questions left by your audience, collaborators or team members.

 To send a preview of the slide, open the slide that you’re planning to use and then click the drop-down arrow of the Present button at the top-right.

 The resulting drop-down gives you the following options:

 When you choose Presenter view, you can invite people to leave questions and these questions begin to appear in a separate pop-up window:

 In this section you can individually respond to the questions left by your audience.
 The questions will be listed in front of you in the section that states “Questions appear here”.

 6. Send large email attachments with full control in your hand

 While creating legal documents or preparing the hearings you may have to exchange very large documents with your clients and colleagues.
-The size of the files may vary anywhere between 30 GB to 30 TB (depending on your G Suite plan).
+The size of the files may vary anywhere between 30 GB to 30 TB (depending on your Google Workspace (formerly G Suite) plan).